wallstreetbetstoken/wallstreetbetstoken.github.io/index.md

 Still in a stand-off with MELVIN on GME?

-## 🚀 The Solution is here - WallStreetBets Token🚀
+## 🚀 The Solution - WallStreetBets Token🚀

 Invest today in **WSBT token** the only STABLE sh\*tcoin on this planet.
 As per our <a href="#paper">whitepaper</a> we plan to implement the "GME standard" &copy; &trade; &reg; so every WSB token will be backed by 1 GME share - or if another pandemic hits 420 pieces of custom printed toiletpaper.